peachpiecompiler/peachpie-docs/docs/scenarios/beginner/reference-php-project.md

 ### Prerequisites:

-- .NET Core SDK 3.0 or newer ([dotnet.microsoft.com](https://dotnet.microsoft.com/download))
+- .NET SDK 5.0 or newer ([dotnet.microsoft.com](https://dotnet.microsoft.com/download))
-- Optionally, Visual Studio 2017 or newer
+- Optionally, Visual Studio 2019 or newer
+- Access to the PeachPie Sdk.
+See [download page](/download) for details.

 **Content:**